AasrithaBhamidipati/RackTrackManagement/replit.md

-# Image Analysis & Segmentation Application
+# RackTrack - Rack Component Analysis & Segmentation Application

 ## Overview

-This is a Flask-based web application that uses AI deep learning models to automatically detect and segment components in uploaded images.
+RackTrack is a Flask-based web application that uses AI deep learning models to automatically detect and segment rack components in uploaded images.
 The application provides detailed analysis results with downloadable outputs and features a modern sky blue and white themed interface.

 ## System Architecture